-If you want a sneak peak of what the new stations will look like when Crossrail hands over to the Elizabeth line, a new book has been published all about them.
+If you want a sneak peek of what the new stations will look like when Crossrail hands over to the Elizabeth line, a new book has been published all about them.

 In Platform for Design, Hugh Pearman guides you through the design of the 10 new stations and 30 existing stations that will form the Elizabeth line.
 The book explores the common components that will be consistent across the route to create a familiar identity, and highlights the unique architectural features and works of art at each station that reflect the character of the local communities they serve.